5 Common Leaky Gut Symptoms

 The good news about food sensitivities is that food sensitivities are different from true allergies because they can be recovered from.
 If you remove the offending food and heal the leaky gut, 9 times out of 10 you can add that food back into your diet and feel totally fine.

 In addition to the autoimmune skin conditions eczema and psoriasis, acne is another skin condition linked to leaky gut.

 Simply put, acne may be your body’s reaction to the increased inflammation caused by the immune response generated by leaky gut.
 Remember, when those microbes migrate outside of your intestines they cause all kinds of mayhem, including systemic inflammation.
 Acne may be one expression of inflammation in your body.

 #5: Headaches and Migraines

-What to Do if You Experience Symptoms of Leaky Gut
+What to Do if You Think you Have Leaky Gut

-These 5 symptoms are some of the most common that people experience and report about, but they’re not the only symptoms people have.
+These are the most common leaky gut symptoms that people experience and report about, but they’re not the only symptoms people have.
 There are a lot of different ways your body can respond to leaky gut.